Make your own marbled Tea Eggs subtly infused with an aromatic tea and spice blend. They are not only tasty but pretty as well!

 “Prescriptions” aside, one must say that these eggs are delectable and they really do taste great on their own especially when they are piping hot from the pot.
 Even Ro-Jiro who is normally adverse to all things herbal took an instant liking to these eggs when dipped in soy sauce.
 These eggs can also be dipped in the tea brew itself.
 Like other Chinese herbal stews, this snack is particularly good in cold weather and helps to warm up the body.

-By happy coincidence, when searching for an Easter post I suddenly remembered these eggs.
+By a happy coincidence, when searching for an Easter post I suddenly remembered these Tea Eggs.
 The nice thing about these eggs are the pattern that one can achieve by simply cracking the egg shell after it has been cooked the first time and then letting it simmer in the tea brew.
 It has almost the same effect as tie-and-dye effect.
 The dark tea seeps through the cracks to stain the egg white.
 The longer the eggs are simmered in the brew, the more pronounced the stain and the stronger the flavor.

 - Place eggs in a medium sized pot with enough water to cover the eggs.
 Bring water to a boil, then lower the heat and allow eggs to cook for 10 minutes.